junxit/us-congress-bills-115/bill.md

 For purposes of this Act:

-- **(1)** *Terms related to North Korea* The terms “applicable Executive order”, “Government of North Korea”, “North Korea”, and “North Korean person” have the meanings given those terms, respectively, in section 3 of the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
+- **(1)** *Terms related to North Korea* The terms “applicable Executive order”, “Government of North Korea”, “North Korea”, “North Korean person”, and “significant activities undermining cybersecurity” have the meanings given those terms, respectively, in section 3 of the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
 9202).
 - **(2)** *Covered person* The term “covered person” means the following:
   - **(A)** Any designated person under an applicable Executive order.
   - **(B)** Any North Korean person that facilitates the transfer of bulk cash or covered goods (as defined under section 1027.100 of title 31, Code of Federal Regulations).
   - **(C)** Any North Korean financial institution.
-  - **(D)** Any North Korean person employed outside of North Korea.
+  - **(D)** Any North Korean person employed outside of North Korea, except that the Secretary of the Treasury may waive the application of this subparagraph for a North Korean person that is not otherwise a covered person and—
+    - **(i)** has been granted asylum or refugee status by the country of employment; or
+    - **(ii)** is employed as essential diplomatic personnel for the Government of North Korea.
   - **(E)** Any person acting on behalf of, or at the direction of, a person described under subparagraphs (A) through (D).
   - **(F)** Any person that knowingly employs a person described under subparagraph (D).
   - **(G)** Any person that facilitates the import of goods, services, technology, or natural resources, including energy imports and minerals, or their derivatives, from North Korea.
   - **(H)** Any person that facilitates the export of goods, services, technology, or natural resources, including energy exports and minerals, or their derivatives, to North Korea, except for food, medicine, or medical supplies required for civilian humanitarian needs.
   - **(I)** Any person that invests in, or participates in a joint venture with, an entity in which the Government of North Korea participates or an entity that is created or organized under North Korean law.
   - **(J)** Any person that provides financial services, including through a subsidiary or joint venture, in North Korea.
-  - **(K)** Any person that insures, registers, facilitates the registration of, or maintains insurance or a registration for, a vessel commanded or operated by a North Korean person.
+  - **(K)** Any person that insures, registers, facilitates the registration of, or maintains insurance or a registration for, a vessel owned, controlled, commanded, or operated by a North Korean person.
-  - **(L)** Any person providing specialized teaching, training, or information to a North Korean person that may contribute to North Korea’s development and proliferation of WMD, including systems designed in whole or in part for the delivery of such weapons.
+  - **(L)** Any person providing specialized teaching, training, or information or providing material or technological support to a North Korean person that—
+    - **(i)** may contribute to North Korea’s development and proliferation of WMD, including systems designed in whole or in part for the delivery of such weapons; or
+    - **(ii)** may contribute to significant activities undermining cybersecurity.
 - **(3)** *Financial institution definitions*
   - **(A)** *Financial institution* The term “financial institution” means a United States financial institution or a foreign financial institution.
   - **(B)** *Foreign financial institution* The term “foreign financial institution” has the meaning given that term under section 1010.605 of title 31, Code of Federal Regulations.